Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Of the 19 biggest law enforcement agencies — each of which police more than 1 million people — seven were missing from the FBI’s 2022 crime data.
 The missing agencies include the LAPD, the NYPD, and police departments in Phoenix, San Jose and New York’s Suffolk County.

 Analyst Jeff Asher provided an update of police agency participation in the FBI’s Incident-Based Reporting System in March of 2024.
-It seems that larger agencies are reaching an 80 percent participation while smaller police agencies are still far behind (a little over 50 percent).
+It seems that larger agencies are reaching an 80 percent participation, while smaller police agencies are still far behind (a little over 50 percent).

 7.

 Why do I write about the National Crime Victimization Survey?
-Because it’s probably the best count of “all” crimes, not just reported crimes as offered by the FBI.
+Because it’s probably the best count of “all” crimes, not just reported crimes, as offered by the FBI.
 However, their reports are often ignored because few are familiar with the survey.
 It has a 50-year history of analyzing crime.

 See Is Violence Rising Or Falling?
 Understanding Quirks Within The National Crime Victimization Survey for the full article addressing the complexities of National Crime Victimization Survey Data.

-The vast majority of crimes are not reported to law enforcement.
-45 percent of violent crimes were reported per the National Crime Victimization Survey in 2023.
-It’s much less for property crimes (30 percent) thus the need for a national survey to count “all” crimes.
+A three-year summation by the NCVS puts it at 38 percent.
+It’s much less for property crimes (30 percent), thus the need for a national survey to count “all” crimes.

 The survey uses a methodology similar to the US Census.
+The US Census states that the NCVS is the nation’s premier count of crimes in the US.

 Annual National Criminal Victimization Survey estimates are based on the number and characteristics of crimes that respondents experienced during the prior 6 months, excluding the month in which they were interviewed.

-Some suggest that crimes reported to law enforcement (as compiled by the FBI) are “important” enough to call the police and that surveys count the “real” number of crimes.
+Some suggest that crimes reported to law enforcement (as compiled by the FBI) are “important” enough to call the police, and that surveys count the “real” number of crimes.

 People do not report crimes to the police for an endless number of reasons, one is that most violent crime happens among people who know each other.

-Your drunk friend could hit you with a beer bottle (an aggravated assault) but you choose to handle it personally.
+Your drunk friend could hit you with a beer bottle (an aggravated assault), but you choose to handle it personally.
 But when the National Crime Victimization Survey calls and asks about recent victimizations, you tell them about the assault (there is no effort to identify the offender).

-My description here of the complexities is woefully understated, see below for more.
+My description here of the complexities is woefully understated; see below for more.

 What’s Wrong With The National Crime Victimization Survey?

 As stated above, the National Crime Victimization Survey is contemplating a redesign after 50 years of service.
+There have been previous redesigns.

 The National Crime Victimization Survey is necessary because the vast majority of violent and property crimes are unreported to law enforcement.
 To gain an understanding of “all” crime, a national survey is imperative.